Table of Contents Hide

 According to American Heart Institute, an average premade soup contains more than 700 gms of sodium.
 This is almost one-third amount of recommended sodium consumption per day.
 Therefore, one of the foods to avoid high blood pressure is premade soup.

 4. Red Meat

-- For a food so rich in fat, bacon was begging to be put on this list.
-Fat dominant food is trivially one of the major food groups to be avoided with high blood pressure.
+- For food so rich in fat, bacon was begging to be put on this list.
+Fat-dominant food is trivially one of the major food groups to be avoided with high blood pressure.

-Since we already discussed foods rich in fat, it is essential to also include cheese to this list.
+Since we already discussed a diet rich in fat, it is essential to also include dairy products especially cheese in this list.
 Eaten in small amounts, cheese can be a part of your daily diet.
 But, it’s important to note that cheese is high in sodium and fat.
 Therefore, for people suffering from high blood pressure cheese is likely to do more damage than good.
-So, whenever possible Don’t say “Cheese!”.

 7. Frozen Food Products

-There are certain frozen foods which you need to avoid, especially with high blood pressure like pizzas, burgers, and french fries not only because they contain high amounts of fat.
-But, also because an average frozen food item holds anywhere between 700 to 1,800 gms of sodium in just one serving which is almost the entire daily quota of recommended sodium intake.
+There are certain frozen foods that you need to avoid like pizzas, burgers, processed meats, and french fries.
+One of the reasons is they contain high amounts of fat.
+But, also because an average frozen food item holds anywhere between 700 to 1,800 gms of sodium in just one serving.
+This is almost the entire daily quota of recommended sodium intake.

 8. Whole Milk

 Well, the inclusion of cheese on the list should’ve given away the fact that whole milk was also going to be a part of the list.
 Whole milk definitely has health benefits.
 However, it contains saturated fats which can increase the cholesterol level in the bloodstream.
 This may result in high blood pressure and various heart problems.